Overview

 .

-Help the patient to remove his denture if he cannot do it by himself.
+Help the person to remove his denture if he cannot do it by himself.

 Put